MCCTeam/MCCTeam.github.io/docs/guide/configuration.md

 -   **Description:**

-    This setting allows you to define a path to a file where you want to log messages if you have enabled logging to a filewith `logtofile=true`.
+    This setting allows you to define a path to a file where you want to log messages if you have enabled logging to a file with `logtofile=true`.

 -   **Default:** `console-log-%username%-%serverip%.txt`

-    > **NOTE: %username% and %serverip% will be substituted with your username and the IP address of the server you are connected to.**
+    > **ℹ️ NOTE: %username% and %serverip% will be substituted with your username and the IP address of the server you are connected to.**

 ### `prependtimestamp`